hclbaur/sda-core/docs/TUTORIAL.md

 For SDA to be syntactically sound, the following rules must be followed:

 - Node names are case sensitive identifiers.
-- Simple content is enclosed in double quotes.
+- A value is enclosed in double quotes.
-- Whitespace is preserved in simple content only.
+- Whitespace is preserved in values only.
 - There can only be one top level node.
 - Empty nodes are relevant.